mavrik83/mavrik83-sinatra-wow-tracker/README.md

 I have included some seed data.
 If you want to test out the app without having to create a bunch of users and characters, make sure to run `rake db:seed`.

 Have fun!

+## Contributing to WoW Tracker
+I would love your input!
+I want to make contributing to this project as easy and transparent as possible, whether it's:

+- Reporting a bug
+- Discussing the current state of the code
+- Submitting a fix
+- Proposing new features

+## License
+By contributing, you agree that your contributions will be licensed under its MIT License.